franckalainai/Stock-Price-Prediction-Project/README.md

-<h1>Stock Price Predictor - Capstone Project
+Stock Price Predictor - Capstone Project
 <br>
 The following is an exploration into using Machine Learning techniques to predict future stock prices.
 The final presentation is in the form of a report and web application.
 <h3><b>Requirements</b></h3>